-Use the rikaichan popup dictionary or your favorite reference tool with my transcription below the photo if you need help reading this sign.
+Use the rikaichan pop-up online Japanese dictionary or your favorite reference tool with my transcription below the photo if you need help reading this sign.

 Over the years in Kyoto I’ve gotten used to the standard signage in parking lots telling customers that the lot’s full or warning them to lock their car and take valuables with them and to turn off their ignition while they’re parked and refrain from making noise out of consideration for the neighbors.

 But this was a first for me.
 It struck me that someone would go to the trouble of making such a sign and I wondered what prompted them to take action.